 Alternatively, please complete this form in BLOCK CAPITALS.

-We would recommend that you complete this form in conjunction with the ‘Parents’ Guide to Transferring to Secondary School and Year 10 Intake Admissions’.
+We would recommend that you complete this form in conjunction with the ‘Parents’ Guide to Transferring to Secondary ’ which is available on our website.
 The school’s full Admission Arrangements policies and the Parent Guide are also available at the website above.

 You can apply for any school regardless of whether the school is located inside or outside North Somerset.
 If you have any queries, please contact the School Admissions Team on 01275 884078/884014.